-- 22. The property is within a Special Flood Hazard Area, Zone-A0, as show on the Flood Insurance Rate Map (FIRM Community-Panel Number 606173 0419B, November 19, 1986 and, effective May 4, 2009, FIRM Community-Panel Number 06041C0441D).
+- 24. The approved project may be subject to additional conditions and/or revisions of these conditions as a result of project revisions: - 25.
+The property is within a Special Flood Hazard Area, Zone-A0, as show on the Flood Insurance Rate Map (FIRM Community-Panel Number 606173 0419B, November 19, 1986 and, effective May 4, 2009, FIRM Community-Panel Number 06041C0441D).
 The Base Flood Elevation (BFE) for Zone-A0 on both FIRM Maps is a depth of 3-ft (above highest adjacent grade).
 All finish floor levels of habitable space shall be at or above the BFE.
 All improvements shall conform to Marin County Code §23.09, Floodplain Management.
 DPW recommends use of the FEMA Coastal Construction Manual for design of all structures within a coastal flood hazard zone.
-Note that MCC §23.09 prohibits fill to be used for structural support of buildings and man-made alteration of sand dunes which would increase potential flood damage is prohibited. - 23.
-All fully enclosed areas below the lowest floor that are subject to flooding shall be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of floodwaters.
+Note that MCC §23.09 prohibits fill to be used for structural support of buildings and man-made alteration of sand dunes which would increase potential flood damage is prohibited.

+- 26. All fully enclosed areas below the lowest floor that are subject to flooding shall be designed to automatically equalize hydrostatic flood forces on exterior walls by allowing for the entry and exit of floodwaters.
 Designs for meeting this requirement must either be certified by a registered civil engineer or architect or meet or exceed the following minimum criteria: - a.
 Either a minimum of two openings having a total net area of not less than one square-inch for every square -foot of enclosed area subject to flooding shall be provided.
 The bottom of all openings shall be no higher than one-foot above grade.
 Openings may be equipped with screens, louvers, valves or other coverings or devices, provided that they permit the automatic entry and exit of floodwaters; or - b.
-Be certified to comply with a local flood-proofing standard approved by the Federal Insurance Administration. - 24.
-Revise plans to show all parking spaces to be 8.5'x18', min. - 25.
-Submit an Erosion and Siltation Control Plan for the construction phase of the project. - 26.
-Provide a grading & drainage plan showing surface drainage away from the foundation a minimum of 5% for 10-ft [2007 CBC]. - 27.
+Be certified to comply with a local flood-proofing standard approved by the Federal Insurance Administration. - 27.
+Revise plans to show all exterior parking spaces to be 8.5'x18', min.
+Interior parking space for the garage shall be 9'x20'.
+If the interior parking space is not met, approval for an exception for substandard size garage is required. - 28.
+All new construction and substantial improvements shall be constructed with electrical, heating, ventilation, plumbing and air conditioning equipment and other service facilities that are designed and/or located so as to prevent water from entering or accumulating within the components during conditions of flooding. - 29.
+Construction of floor joists, floor insulation, and HVAC components below the BFE shall meet the requirements of FEMA Technical Bulletins 2-93 and 11-01.
+Electrical and sanitary utilities shall also meet FEMA Technical Bulletins. - 30.
+Submit an Erosion and Siltation Control Plan for the construction phase of the project. - 31.
+Provide a grading & drainage plan showing surface drainage away from the foundation a minimum of 5% for 10-ft [2007 CBC]. - 32.
 Provide a note on the plans that the Design Engineer/Architect shall certify to the County in writing that all grading, drainage, and retaining wall construction was done in accordance with plans and field directions.
-Also, note that driveway, parking, and other site improvements shall be inspected by a Department of Public Works engineer. - 28.
-Provide approval from the Stinson Beach Community Water District for parking over the septic system. - 29.
-Provide utility tie-in points for water supply. - 30.
-Propane tanks shall be securely anchored to resist flotation or lateral movement. - 31.
+Also, note that driveway, parking, and other site improvements shall be inspected by a Department of Public Works engineer. - 33.
+Provide approval from the Stinson Beach Community Water District for parking over the septic system. - 34.
+Provide utility tie-in points for water supply. - 35.
+Propane tanks shall be securely anchored to resist flotation or lateral movement. - 36.
 All design recommendations made by the Geotechnical engineer in the June 25, 2009 report by Earth Mechanics consulting Engineers shall be incorporated into the plans.
 References to the Geotechnical report within the plans shall not be accepted.